Skip to Content

 chayote squash cooked, peeled and ready to use in place of apples

-If you are not familiar with chayote, let me share with you some of its characteristics.
-Chayote is a light green, firm vegetable that is part of the gourd family.
+If you are unfamiliar with chayote, let me share some of its characteristics with you.
+Chayote is a light green, firm vegetable from the gourd family.

 It’s a Cucurbitaceae, along with melons, cucumbers, and squash.